Royals vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A pair of hot hitters, Vladimir Guerrero Jr. and Bobby Witt Jr., will try to keep it going when the Toronto Blue Jays play the Kansas City Royals on Friday at 7:07 PM ET, at Rogers Centre.
+Vladimir Guerrero Jr. and the Toronto Blue Jays meet Edward Olivares and the Kansas City Royals on Saturday at 3:07 PM ET in the second game of a three-game series.

-The Royals are listed as +195 moneyline underdogs in this matchup with the Blue Jays (-250).
-A 9-run total is set for the contest.
+The favored Blue Jays have -300 moneyline odds against the underdog Royals, who are listed at +240.
+Toronto is favored on the run line (-2.5 with +105 odds).
+An 8.5-run over/under is set for the contest.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.